Home

 ‘Dignity and agency’

-“Never be silent,” she said.
+“By no means be silent,” she mentioned.

 Khamosh, the activist, agrees.